 Within each availability window, an RSTA shall use an AID or Ranging Session ID (RSID) to identify an associated or unassociated ISTA respectively.
 The AID and RSID assignment shall be nonconflicting and shall have the same size and valid address space (as defined in 9.4.1.8 and 26.17.4).
 The RSID usage shall follow the same rules as that of AIDs for HE operations.
 The RSIDs are assigned to unassociated ISTAs during the FTM negotiation; see 11.21.6.3 (FTM procedure negotiation).

-An RSTA shall follow the rules defined in 26.5.2 (UL MU Operation) when transmitting any Trigger frames of variant Location for TB ranging with the following rules:
+An RSTA shall follow the rules defined in 26.5.2 (UL MU Operation) or 35.5.2 (EHT UL MU operation) when transmitting any Trigger frames of variant Location for TB ranging with the following rules:

-A Ranging Trigger frame shall be carried in an S-MPDU if the Ranging Trigger frame is carried in a VHT PPDU or HE PPDU
+A Ranging Trigger frame shall be carried in an S-MPDU if the Ranging Trigger frame is carried in a VHT PPDU or, HE PPDU, or EHT PPDU.